bramro/ai-speech-text-translation/README.md

 ## Important Notes

-- The browser will request microphone permissions for audio recording
+- The browser will request microphone permissions for audio recording.
-- ML models are downloaded when first visiting the page, which may take some time
+- ML models are downloaded when first visiting the page, which may take some time.
-- All processing happens locally in the browser - no audio/text is sent to external servers
+- All processing happens locally in the browser - no audio/text is sent to external servers.
 - This readme was written by Claude 3.5 Sonnet, based on the contents of this repository.